 The western world is facing an "allergy epidemic"(1), with the prevalence approaching nearly 40-50%(2).
 With the start of the spring season, many of us are bothered by itchiness, sneezing, watery eyes, runny nose, and coughing.
 For others, the symptoms persist all year round.

 Many natural remedies alleviate symptoms of allergy.
-Medicinal mushroom supplements, especially Reishi products, have powerful anti-inflammatory(3) and antioxidant(4) properties.
-Based on this, many people use reishi for allergies and have benefitted from it.
+Medicinal mushroom supplements, especially Reishi products, have potent anti-inflammatory(3) and antioxidant(4) properties.
+Based on this, many people use Reishi for allergies and have benefitted from it.

-Allergies can be triggered by pollen, dust, dander, pets, grass, mites, and food.
+Allergies triggers include pollen, dust, dander, pets, grass, mites, and food.
 The symptoms range from sneezing and runny nose to hay fever, allergic bronchial asthma, eczema, hives, eye inflammation to even widespread anaphylactic reactions.